Denice Frohman – “Dear Straight People” (3M Views!)

 ———

-While you’re here on our site, make sure to check out our books and merchandise in the Button Store, including books by Danez Smith, Olivia Gatwood, Neil Hilborn, Donte Collins, Sabrina Benaim, Melissa Lozada-Oliva, William Evans, Rudy Francisco, Stevie Edwards, Claire Schwartz, Guante, Rachel Wiley, & our newest release from Neil Hilborn!
+While you’re here on our site, make sure to check out our books and merchandise in the Button Store, including books by Donte Collins, Sabrina Benaim, Rudy Francisco, Rachel Wiley, & our newest release from Neil Hilborn!

 Appreciating poetry is often about patience: sitting with a poem, meditating on it, and re-reading it multiple times.
 With spoken word, we don’t always get a chance to do that.
 This series is about taking that chance, and diving a little deeper into some of the new poems going up on Button.